-I received my medical degree from the Humboldt-University of Berlin in 2003 and split my specialist training between the Charité - Universitätsmedizin Berlin, in Germany, and Oxford University Hospitals NHS Trust, in Oxford.
+I received my medical degree from the Humboldt-University of Berlin in 2003 and split my specialist training between the Charité - Universitätsmedizin Berlin, Germany, and Oxford University Hospitals NHS Trust, in the UK.
 I obtained my CCT in February 2015.

 Recent advances in understanding and preventing human papillomavirus-related disease